Rui-San/LAPR2_2023_2024/docs/sprintA/global-artifacts/user_manual.md

 | **User Portal**                       | Platform where users can post comments, report faults and malfunctions of equipment.                                                                   |
 | **VFM**                               | Vehicle and Equipment Fleet Manager.                                                                                                                   |

+---

 ## Introduction

+Green spaces are really important for enhancing the quality of life for residents and even visitors.
+Effectively managing these areas requires an efficient application that focuses on each of the topics inherent in their management.

 This user manual was designed as a guide to help users navigate and comprehend the functionalities of our application effectively.
 Its purpose is to provide step-by-step instructions for users to operate the application in the easiest way and efficiently.

+The application is still in its implementation phase, however, it aims to provide a set of funcionalities which are intuitive and easy-to-use for managing public parks and gardens in urban spaces.

+The User Manual isdivided into several parts, each one addressing a specific aspect of the application.
+The sections are as listed:

+- Glossary, which contains a list of terms, expressions and acronyms used throughout the project.
+- System Overview, which describes the main functionalities of the application.
+It includes an overall description of the product, including the objectives of the application, its structure , the reference to the main features, and highlight of the main modules represented in a diagram.
+- System Features, listing the main features of the application.
+Each feature in this user manual corresponds to a user story in software development terminology, it means one “action” the user may perform on the application.

+---

 ## System Overview